 For Release: Immediately

-The 77,000-member New York State Bar Association is the largest voluntary state bar association in the nation.
+The New York State Bar Association is the largest voluntary state bar association in the country, with 77,000 members.
 It was founded in 1876.